yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 The sentence,

-> In Chapter 8, you will learn how external facts can be distributed to clients from modules via the plugin sync process, where facts are added from modules contained in a `facts.d` folder within the module.
+> In *Chapter 8*, you will learn how external facts can be distributed to clients from modules via the plugin sync process, where facts are added from modules contained in a `facts.d` folder within the module.

 Can be simplified by removing ", where facts are added from modules contained."

+> In *Chapter 8*, you will learn how external facts can be distributed to clients from modules via the plugin sync process contained in a `facts.d` folder within the module.

 ---